aspose-words/Aspose.Words-Documentation/net/faq/_index.md

 Aspose.Words enables you to split a multi-page document page by page.

-The following code example shows how to divide a document and save each page as a separate document:
+The following code example demonstrates how to divide a document and save each page as a separate document:

 {{< highlight csharp >}}
 Document doc = new Document(MyDir + "Big document.docx");